1.0 POLICY STATEMENT

 3.2 COLLEGE/INSTITUTE ACADEMIC COMMITTEE (CAC)

-The Institute Academic Committee comprises of Dean Academics as the Chairperson comprising of HODs and examination branch in charge as members.
+The Institute Academic Committee comprises of Dean Academics as the Chairperson comprising of Deans/ HODs and Controller of examination (COE) as members.
 The CAC acts as a bridge between the Steering committee and its stakeholders, disseminating the decisions and monitors the implementation of the activities.
 The Institute Academic Committee analyses and recommends different measures on curricular and co-curricular activities and submits the same for advocacy to the steering committee.

 3.3 HEAD OF THE DEPARTMENT